 I’ll be discussing all the hardware components for each budget here and it’s highly recommended to follow the guide properly which will help you understand things, leading you to make a wiser decision.

 The motherboard is the main part without which no other component can survive.
 It’s responsible for plugging in all the components thaT we have inside a PC including the processor, graphics card, RAM, and storage alongside the other parts.
 When it comes to building a gaming PC, there are different motherboards for certain budgets.
-For a 600-1000 gaming PC, if it’s an intel-based, you can use the ASRock H410M motherboard and it’s only compatible with intel-based systems.
+For a 600-1000 gaming PC, if it’s intel-based, you can use the ASRock H410M motherboard and it’s only compatible with Intel-based systems.
 Whereas, you can’t use the AMD processor on an H410M MOBO.
 For an AMD-based $600-$1000 system, the ASRock B450M-HDV R4.0 is the one you need to use.
 Whereas, for a higher-end gaming PC, the GAMING X570-PLUS is the best option that you can get for your AMD PC and MSI PRO Z690-A for your intel desktop.

-When it comes to a CPU, there are two options that you have which is a CPU either from Intel or AMD.
+When it comes to a CPU, there are two options that you have which are CPUs either from Intel or AMD.
 The choice is yours but you need you can’t just go out there and get a random processor from any of these companies.
 There are specific CPUs for specific budgets.
 For a $600 rig, the latest Intel Core i3-10100F is the option that you should always go for.
 Whereas, for under $1000 PC, Core i5-11400F is the best choice you should make.
 You can go higher on the basis of your performance requirements but these two can squeeze out most of the jobs in this budget range in an Intel-based system.

-Speaking of the AMD, same they also have a variety of CPUs based on the gaming PC budget.
+Speaking of AMD, same they also have a variety of CPUs based on the gaming PC budget.
 AMD’s Ryzen 7 5700G is popular among the $600 systems and Ryzen 5 3600 is mostly used for a $1000 gaming rig.

 The TEAMGROUP T-Force Delta RGB is the RAM that is mostly used in almost all gaming rigs.
 All you need to do is to increase the memory capacity and you’re good to go.
 Let’s say, you’re building a PC for $600 bucks, you can use the 16GB memory and for a $1000 rig, 32GB is the ideal memory that will enhance your gaming experience in 1440P resolutions.
 Whereas, I won’t recommend a higher memory than 32GB for a rig that exceeds the budget of $1000 as it’s more than enough for gaming and you don’t want to waste your budget on unnecessary stuff.

 The storage capacity actually depends on your gaming needs.
-If you have a plan to store only a few graphics complex titles on your system, I would recommend using the capacity of 256GB.
-Otherwise, go for 1TB or 2TB that will allow you to store lots of data including games, media files, documents, and programs. etc. Whereas, there are two types of storage components that are popular these days which are HDDs and SSDs.
+If you plan to store only a few graphics complex titles on your system, I would recommend using the capacity of 256GB.
+Otherwise, go for 1TB or 2TB which will allow you to store lots of data including games, media files, documents, and programs. etc. Whereas, there are two types of storage components that are popular these days which are HDDs and SSDs.
 I would always go for an SSD when it comes to gaming as it’s faster than the HDD.
 However, you can also use the hybrid form of them on a higher-end gaming PC.
 Install a 256GB SSD alongside a 1TB HDD both at the same time.
 Make sure you install the windows on the SSD to take the performance to a whole new level and utilize the HDD for data storage.

 5. Graphics Card